AI for Project Managers

 Task 2.
 Summarize Meeting Notes Into Action Items

-After every meeting, most project managers either write up notes manually or let the meeting notes sit unprocessed until the next meeting.
+After every meeting, most project managers either write up notes manually or let the meeting notes sit unprocessed.
 AI converts raw notes into a clean action item list in under 60 seconds.
+Paste your raw notes into the prompt and AI extracts every action item with owner and deadline in a numbered list.

 Task 3.
 Draft Stakeholder Emails

 Writing emails to difficult stakeholders takes time because the tone needs to be right.
-Too direct and it creates conflict.
-Too soft and the message gets lost.
 AI drafts the email in the right tone when you give it the context.
+Before sending, use the Stakeholder Communication Planner to check the communication style you set for that stakeholder and make sure the email matches it.

 Task 4.
 Build a Risk Log From Your Notes